 A Telemedicine Encounter is used when videoconferencing is in play.

 This has the same navigator as a regular ambulatory visit, and allows use of the specialty-specific tools created for other ambulatory encounters (note templates, bookmark sectioning of progress notes, etc.)

 Sometimes prescribers may need to interact with the chart outside of patient interaction (in-person or virtual).
 One may want to place orders that anticipate a future interaction.
 One may want to document an interaction that occurs where Connect Care has not yet deployed.
 This can be accomplished with one or niche types.

-- Letter (Out) – document with sole intent to creates a letter
+Letter (Out) – Document with sole intent to create a letter

 Full virtual care encounters can be scheduled or unscheduled (see above Ad Hoc visit types).
 A scheduled visit can be converted to a "virtual" encounter.